 No pricing surprises.
 PODS works with your company’s budgets and offers easy access to your billing account and invoices.
 Your company can also reduce moving and storage costs by 25 percent if you choose direct billing, a saving that can lower tax-related gross-ups related to employee relocation reimbursement.

 One point of contact.
-You’ll work directly with an assigned, single and direct point of contact who will provide price quotes, schedule container deliveries, pick-ups and access to the container while it’s in one of PODS’ secure storage centers.
-Your dedicated Business Solutions Specialist will help your company navigate local regulations and manage schedule changes.
+You’ll work directly with an assigned, single and direct point of contact who will provide price quotes, schedule container deliveries, pick-ups and access to the container while it’s in a PODS secure storage center.
+Your dedicated relocation specialist will help your company navigate local regulations and manage schedule changes.
 This contact will ensure your new hire feels like they’re in total control of their move, with all the support they need along the way.

 Help with loading and unloading.
 If your employee needs extra hands for packing, loading, unloading and taking apart or assembling furniture, PODS can refer vendors and then include their fees in a single PODS invoice for your convenience, at corporate rates that are more affordable than standard residential rates.

 A person in his or her twenties or early thirties is just starting to figure out where their career is headed.
 A corporate relocation program that keeps millennials in mind can be the positive beginning that excites your new employee to grow and evolve with your company.
-Learn how PODS can help you create the perfect corporate relocation program for millennials.
-Go to PODS for Business or call 877-BIZ-PODS today for a free quote.
+Learn how PODS solutions can help you create the perfect corporate relocation program for millennials.